srnunez/guide-to-git-fork1/docs/basics/index.md

 In general, Git follows a few basic steps that allow your project history to be saved:
 1. Modify code in your local workspace.
+{: .note }
-> 📘 This is in your working directory, which is different from your local repository.
+> This is in your working directory, which is different from your local repository.
 Git tracks the difference between these to determine what changes you've made.
 2. Stage the changed files to allow Git to track them.
 3. Commit to take a snapshot of the staged files and store these in your local Git repository.
 4. Pull from your remote repository and handle any merge conflicts.